marionpobelle/marionpobelle/README.md

 # CURRENT WORK AND FUTURE PROJECTS
+I am currently working with the National Museum of Natural History for the summer, as part of my Master’s program.
+I am task with prototyping some game ideas for them.

 - ⭐ An interactable desktop pet - C++
 - ⭐ A virtual pet for mobile - Unity